Inventory of the Assembly Labor and Employment Committee Records

 Scope and Content Note

-Of potential interest are those files pertaining to bills such as AB607 (1959) on collective bargaining for state employees; HR245 (1961) on employment of the handicapped; AB865 (1966) on collective bargaining for hospital employees; or AB1533 (1975) on collective bargaining by agricultural employees.
-In addition, researchers may want to examine hearings from the later 1970s on consumer abuse in low-income areas, licensing exams for various professions, unemployment and job creation programs.
-Also of interest are hearings in the late 1960s and early 1970s on protective labor laws for women, or 1980s hearings on workplace safety issues such as video display terminal safety.
+Of potential interest are those files pertaining to bills such as AB607 (1959) on collective bargaining for state employees; HR245 (1961) on employment of the handicapped; AB865 (1966) on collective bargaining for hospital employees; AB1533 (1975) on collective bargaining by agricultural employees; or AB1 (1983) on discrimination based on sexual orientation.
+Other potentially significant hearings were held on October 28, 1997, to review amusement ride safety and on November 14, 2001, to review the impact of terrorism on California labor.
+In addition, researchers may want to examine hearings from the late 1970s on consumer abuse in low-income areas, licensing exams for various professions, unemployment and job creation programs.
+Also of interest are hearings in the late 1960s and early 1970s on protective labor laws for women, and hearings in the 1980s on workplace safety issues such as video display terminal safety.

 Physical Description: 83 files folders, 2 volumes